mdjbru-teaching-material/turku_course/README.md

   - Roland: 1

-This is a lot for Carlos, so maybe some tasks (e.g. basic Python, code debugging) can be transfered to Matthieu (or Roland).
+This is a lot for Carlos, so maybe some tasks (e.g. basic Python, code debugging) can be transferred to Matthieu (or Roland).